jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

            "type": "datetime"
          }
      ]
+   }
 ]
 ```
 The `"path"` correspond to the nested levels of the JSON document.
 If the `"path"` is not found then the value is not mapped.
 The `"cell_value"` parameter
 corresponds to the field in the documents.
 The `"type"` parameter specifies the data type of the field referenced
 by `"cell_value"`.

+A JSON document can be mapped to multiple matrices stored in a HDF5 container.

 ## Mapping a simple document